-If there is a unionization election, it will be decided by a simple majority of those who cast ballots, even if only a minority of staff members vote.
-For example, if the proposed bargaining unit has 500 employees from the Provost’s division but only 100 of them vote in the election, the majority vote of those 100 will decide will determine the status of unionization for all 500.
+In a unionization election, the outcome will be decided by a simple majority of those who cast ballots, even if only a minority of staff members vote.
+For example, if the proposed bargaining unit has 500 employees but only 100 of them vote in the election, the majority vote of those 100 will decide will determine the status of unionization for all 500.
 In this example, the “yes” vote of some 51 staff could decide the election for staff covered by the bargaining unit.
 This makes it critical that all eligible staff members engage in the process.

 The timeframe is being driven by the union and staff organizers.
-SEIU Local 500 decides when to petition the NLRB for an election.
+The union decides when to petition the NLRB for an election.

 The National Labor Relations Act (NLRA) grants employees the right to form, join, or assist labor organizations, or to refrain from so doing.
 It sets out who is covered by the law, how the parties must participate in the bargaining process, and puts the NLRB – an independent federal agency – in charge of enforcing the law.
 The NLRA applies to all organizations whether or not there is currently a union at that organization, and states that neither an employer nor a union may interfere with, intimidate, restrain, coerce, or discriminate against an employee because the employee has exercised rights granted under the law or refused to do so.

 Employees have the right to organize, form, join, or assist any employee organization.
 They have the right to bargain collectively or engage in concerted activity for collective bargaining.
 They also have the right to refrain from engaging in any of these activities, although if a union wins an election, all the members of the bargaining unit, whether they voted for, against, or didn’t vote at all, are in the union.